Homemade ricotta is literally the easiest cheese you can make and the flavour comparison between fresh and store bought is astounding.

 Equipment

-- In the large non-reactive pot, add the milk and whisk in the salt.
+- Add the milk to a large non-reactive pot.
 Turn the heat to medium and heat the milk, stirring occasionally, to 200°F.

 - If you don’t have an instant read thermometer, heat the milk until you just begin to see light bubbling cauldron movement in the milk when it’s stirred.
 Typically this occurs after it has reached 200°F so keep your eyes on the milk.
 It will begin to smell sweet and begin to steam as it warms up.
 Do not let it boil.
 This takes me 12-13 minutes on a 17,000 BTU gas stove.